alexmnr/odrive_ros2_control_example/README.md

 ```

 ## Adaptation to Custom Robot
 If you just want to control one motor, this project by itself will do fine.
-However you most likely want to create a more complex system then that.
+However, you most likely want to create a more complex system than that.

-In this case, one should create a custom urdf for their robot.
+In this case, one should create a custom URDF for their robot.
 You can use `description/urdf/robot.urdf.xacro` as an example.

 Furthermore, the launch file provided in `launch/robot.launch.py` is more of an example and should be extended with your own configuration and additional nodes.